 Following are some important reasons why pregnant women snore all the more, along with the remedies.

 The posture in which you sleep has a lot of effect on the snoring habit.
 It is advisable that you sleep in a comfortable posture to avoid putting any pressure on your normal breathing.
-Try sleeping on your side, instead of back and keep an additional pillow under your head to improve air passage.
-Furthermore, doctors suggest that you must avoid use of any sleeping pills or sedatives while trying to treat the snoring habit.
+Try sleeping on your side, instead of back and keep an additional pillow under your head to improve air passage, and ensure that you are sleeping on a comfortable mattress.

 Experienced gynecologists throughout the world encourage pregnant women to indulge in short morning and evening walks.
 Going on such walks can have a positive impact on your breathing and improve the oxygen supply to your body.
 Performing certain breathing exercise on a daily basis can also prove to be quite effective in overcoming the snoring during pregnancy.

 Sleep apnea is another important health condition that causes the snoring problem in pregnant women.
 This condition can develop if the woman is experiencing some kind of obstruction inside her nasal passage and doesn’t take timely medical care for its treatment.
 Such obstruction can reduce the oxygen supply to the brain, possibly resulting in many undesirable complications.
-In worst cases, sleep apnea can retard or delay the development and growth of fetus, also resulting in death.
+In worst cases, sleep apnea can delay the development and growth of a fetus.